madisonjosephcoleman/das-consulting/DEVELOPMENT.md

 This project uses Supabase for backend services.
 You have two options for development:

 #### Option 1: Use Production Supabase (Recommended for quick start)
-1. Create a Supabase project at [supabase.com](https://supabase.com)
+1. Create a dedicated Supabase project for DAS Consulting at [supabase.com](https://supabase.com)
-2. Copy your project URL and anon key to `.env.local`
+2. Copy your DAS Consulting project URL and anon key to `.env.local`
 3. Start developing immediately

 #### Option 2: Use Local Supabase (Recommended for full development)